kokkos/kokkos-remote-spaces/README.md

 In this chart, GI (global indexing) and LI (local indexing) mark two implementations of CGSolve where one implementation uses Kokkos views with global layout (`GlobalLayoutLeft` and where the other uses `LayoutLeft` and thus relies on the programmer to compute the PE index.
 In the latter case, this computation can be implemented with a binary left-shift which yields a slight performance advantage.

-## Build
+## Building Kokkos Remote Spaces

 Kokkos Remote Spaces is a stand-alone project with dependencies on Kokkos and a selected PGAS backend library.
-The following steps document the build process from within the Kokkos Remote Spaces root directory.
+The following steps document the build process.
+Note that building in the root directory in not allowed.

 `SHMEM`
 ```
-   $: export PATH=${KOKKOS_BUILD_DIR}/bin:$PATH
    $: cmake . -DKokkos_ENABLE_SHMEMSPACE=ON
            -DKokkos_DIR=${KOKKOS_BUILD_DIR}
            -DSHMEM_ROOT=${PATH_TO_MPI}